BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 To fully realize whether YouTube makes sense for me, I must also take a look at the reasons against it.
-As mentioned above, time does not really concern me, since I don't aim to get any views, I can invest as little time as I want.
+As mentioned above, time does not really concern me, since I don't aim to get many views, I can invest as little time as I want.
-Talking directly into the camera with minimal editing appears as the current trend among developers who release their own games consistently and treat YouTube as a hobby.
+Talking directly to the camera with minimal editing appears as the current trend among developers who release their own games consistently and treat YouTube as a hobby.
 Managing this with 1-2 hours a week feels achievable.